Investment Protection: Maximize the Lifespan of Your Kitchen Appliances

 + Coffee maker:

-1. Exceeding the recommended water capacity or using too fine coffee grounds can compromise coffee quality and overload the filtration or heating system.
+1. Exceeding the recommended water capacity or using coffee grounds that are too fine can compromise coffee quality and overload the filtration or heating system.

 6. Use Proper Utensils

 Adapt your kitchen utensils to the appliance's specifications.
-For example, use the correct size and appropriate material of pots and pans on cooktops to avoid uneven cooking and minimize damage to heating elements.
+For example, use pots and pans of the correct size and appropriate material on cooktops to avoid uneven cooking and minimize damage to heating elements.

 7. Maintain Adequate Ventilation

-Adequate ventilation is essential for appliances such as refrigerators, freezers, and ovens.
+Adequate ventilation is essential for refrigerators, freezers, and ovens.
 Ensure that air vents and vents are clear to prevent overheating and help appliances operate efficiently.

 8. Schedule Professional Maintenance